xyjiang94/EquationRecognition/report.md

 ## Python Files's Details

 ### preprocessing.py
+  - Used regular expression to recognize segmented piece of image.
+  - Transformed the image to standard 32*32 np array.
+  - Stored data to a db file as training data to avoid waste of preprocessing time when training.

 ### MER_NN.py
 	1. The training model file, which contains the whole structure of the neural network.